 The information in the District's financial statements is fairly stated in all material respects and the financial statements can be relied upon.
-The District also maintained adequate internal controls over financial reporting and federal compliance, and complied with federal program requirements for the programs tested.
+The District also maintained adequate internal controls over financial reporting, and complied with the federal program requirements for the programs tested.